rjclemmer/hubBub/README.md

 # hubBub

 hubBub is an app where users can create, update, and delete posts.
+Although most everything works - I'm having issues with logging out.

 ## User Story